lgw2/lgw2.github.io/_teaching/csci127-summer-2020/readings/quiz1.md

 ## Quiz Info
 Quiz 1 will take place on Wednesday, 6/3 via D2L.
 You can take the quiz any time between 12am and 11:59 pm Mountain Time on 6/3.
-You will have one hour to complete the quiz once you start it.
+You will have one hour to complete the short answer and multiple choice portion of the quiz once you start it.
+You can turn in the coding question as a .py file to the D2L dropbox until 11:59pm Mountain Time.
 It will cover the Python topics that we have learned so far: data types, turtle graphics, modules, functions, selection statements, iterative statements, strings, recursion and lists.